As a tourist in Barbados, you'll find plenty of things to do, activities to experience, and wonderful sights to see

 If you're interested in natural gardens, you'll enjoy visiting one (or all!) of Barbados' botanical gardens.

-Take your pick from Hunte's Garden, Andromeda Botanical Gardens, the Flower Forest and Orchid World, just to name a few.
+Take your pick from Hunte's Garden, Andromeda Botanic Gardens, the Flower Forest and Orchid World, just to name a few.

 They showcase the finest tropical flowers, rare trees and are surrounded by stunning views, so don't forget to take your camera!